People Need Our Insight On Their "Am I The Jerk?" Stories

 My husband and I continued raising all four children until he passed away two years ago.
 His father just died 6 months ago.
 The kids are 17, 16, 10, and 9.
 In his will, his father decided to only leave money to his biological grandchildren.
 This money is to be held in trust, so even I can’t access it.
 It’s not millions but is easily enough to pay for each grandkid to go to college and put a down payment on a house.

+My stepkids viewed him as their grandfather, so they are furious about this, but on a practical level, they need money for college, and now don’t have it.
 They’ve been blaming me and hounding me to fix this.
 I can’t and won’t.
 The will is airtight.
 The money is in trusts that I don’t have legal access to.
 Just to try to do anything would involve (technically) suing minor children just to harass my sister-in-law and the legal firm into trying to invalidate a valid will, which would be cruel and pointless.

-I agree that it’s unfair, yes, but it’s also not my fault.
+Their mother is the reason why they’re not in the will, not me.
 I’m not going to pretend to know why she did it and I don’t have any personal feelings about her.
 She’s always been a devoted mother to her kids, which is the only thing I cared about.
 The rest of her private life is her own business, and this is ultimately her responsibility.

 I told them to take it up with her, and now they’re even angrier that I’m ‘talking bad about their mother’ and are blasting me to everyone that will hear that I’ve always played favorites (not true) and that I’m not doing anything because I got what I ‘always wanted’ (doubly not true).
+I don’t want to lose them or cause more pain over something that I had no part in.

 Another User Comments: